- Dr. Brian Abelson

-The masseter muscle is one of the most common muscles involved in TMD pain.
-(35) When this muscle is involved, palpation often elicits a particular pain-referral pattern (refer pain to the TMJ and the ear).
-Here are some of the major features of the masseter muscle: (11)
+The masseter muscle frequently plays a role in TMD-related pain (35).
+When this muscle is implicated, palpation often triggers a specific pain-referral pattern (referring pain to the TMJ and ear).
+Below are some key characteristics of the masseter muscle (11):

 Masseter Muscle Palpation:

-First, do the three knuckle test.
-If the patient passes the three knuckle test, they are unlikely to have trigger points in the masseter or temporalis muscles.
+Begin with the three-knuckle test.
+If the patient passes, they are unlikely to have trigger points in the masseter or temporalis muscles.

 The superficial section of the masseter muscle is most commonly involved with trigger point formation.

-It is easier to feel trigger points inside the mouth, because the parotid gland is on the outside.
+It is easier to detect trigger points inside the mouth due to the presence of the parotid gland outside.

-The masseter near the angle of the mandible can be palpated externally using a cross fibre palpation method.
-Have the patient bite bite down to feel the muscle.
+Near the angle of the mandible, externally palpate the masseter using a cross-fiber palpation method.
+Have the patient bite down to feel the muscle.

 Masseter Muscle Trigger Points:

-Restrictions or trigger points in the masseter muscle can make it difficult for the patient to open their mouth.
-A restriction on only one side of the masseter muscle will deviate the jaw inward on the affected side.
-(10, 11)
+Restrictions or trigger points in the masseter muscle can make it difficult for patients to open their mouths.
+A restriction on only one side will cause the jaw to deviate inward on the affected side (10, 11).

 The Temporalis Muscle

-The temporalis is another muscle commonly involved in TMD (and tension headaches).
-(41) Here are some of the significant features of the temporalis muscle: (11)
+The temporalis muscle is another frequently implicated muscle in TMD (as well as tension headaches) (41).
+Below are some key characteristics of the temporalis muscle (11).

-Temporalis Muscle Action: Elevates and closes the mouth, and is involved in retrusion and protrusion of the Mandible.
-Interestingly, the temporalis muscle has demonstrated an antagonistic contraction during mouth opening in patients with masseter muscle contracture.
-(40)
+Elevates and closes the mouth, and participates in retrusion and protrusion of the Mandible.
+Interestingly, the temporalis muscle has shown antagonistic contraction during mouth opening in patients with masseter muscle contracture (40).

 Temporalis Muscle Palpation:

-Trigger points are often found in the anterior portion of the muscle, though they can be located anywhere in the muscle.
+Trigger points are often found in the anterior portion of the muscle but can be located anywhere.

-The patient can be supine or sitting.
-The jawfibre should be slightly open in a relaxed position (increases muscle fibre stretch).
+The patient can be supine or sitting with the jaw slightly open in a relaxed position (increases muscle fiber stretch).

-Use cross-fibre flat palpation externally, looking for tight bands.
+Use cross-fiber flat palpation externally, searching for tight bands.

-For the section near coronoid process, use a gloved internal exam on the inner surface of the coronoid process.
-Apply pressure outward against the coronoid process.
+For the section near the coronoid process, use a gloved internal exam on the inner surface of the coronoid process, applying outward pressure.

 Temporalis Muscle Trigger Points:

 Trigger points in the temporalis muscle are often related to headaches, deep head pain throughout the entire temple region, eyebrow pain, upper teeth pain, and pain behind the eyes.
-In some cases, pain refers to the Maxilla the TMJ.(10)
+In some cases, pain refers to the Maxilla and the TMJ (10).

-Direct trauma from a fall, MVA, or any type of hit can cause trigger points to form in the temporalis muscle.
+Direct trauma from a fall, motor vehicle accident, or any type of impact can cause trigger points to form in the temporalis muscle.

 The pain-referral pattern for the temporalis muscles often reproduces the same pain pattern as a tension headache.

-Any action that keeps the temporalis muscle in a shortened or lengthened position can aggravate trigger points in the temporalis muscle.
-For example, gum chewing, grinding teeth, jaw clenching, or even keeping the mouth open for an extended period (dental appointments).
+Actions that keep the temporalis muscle in a shortened or lengthened position can aggravate trigger points, such as gum chewing, grinding teeth, jaw clenching, or even keeping the mouth open for an extended period (dental appointments).

 The Medial Pterygoid Muscle

-The medial pterygoid is deep to the mandible and comprises two heads (superficial and deep).
+The medial pterygoid is situated deep to the mandible and consists of two heads (superficial and deep).

-Think of the medial pterygoid is serving a parallel function to the masseter muscle.
-Both these muscles can suspend the mandible.
-The masseter and temporalis muscles both help to close the jaw.
+The medial pterygoid performs a function parallel to the masseter muscle.
+Both of these muscles can support the mandible.
+Additionally, the masseter and temporalis muscles aid in closing the jaw.

-Though there has not been as much research on the medial pterygoid muscle compared to the other muscles of mastication, the medial pterygoid muscle can still be involved in TMD.
-Some of the significant features of the medial pterygoid muscle: (11)
+Although there is less research on the medial pterygoid muscle compared to other muscles of mastication, it can still play a role in TMD.
+Some key features of the medial pterygoid muscle include (11):

 Medial Pterygoid Muscle Palpation:

-Patient supine, intraorally examined (use glove).
-Cross over molars to the anterior edge of ramus of mandible (posterior and lateral to first molar).
-The belly of the muscle is immediately posterior to the border edge of the ramus.
+Cross over the molars to the anterior edge of the ramus of the mandible (posterior and lateral to the first molar).
+The muscle's belly is immediately behind the border edge of the ramus.

-Patients with trigger points in the medial pterygoid will have increased pain with jaw opening, in addition to an actual physical jaw restriction.
+Patients with trigger points in the medial pterygoid will experience increased pain when opening the jaw and may have an actual physical jaw restriction.

 The Lateral Pterygoid Muscle

-The lateral pterygoid muscle can play a significant role in cases of TMD.
-It can also be involved in headaches, nerve entrapment syndromes, oromandibular dystonia, otolarynic symptoms (ears, nose, throat, head and neck), and even myositis ossificans.
+The lateral pterygoid muscle can play a significant role in TMD cases.
+It can also be involved in headaches, nerve entrapment syndromes, oromandibular dystonia, otolaryngic symptoms (affecting ears, nose, throat, head, and neck), and even myositis ossificans.

-The lateral pterygoid muscle has an upper and lower head.
-Some of the significant features of the medial pterygoid muscle: (11)
+The lateral pterygoid muscle consists of an upper and lower head.
+Here are some notable features of the medial pterygoid muscle (11):

 Lateral Pterygoid Muscle Action:

 There is some controversy in the literature about lateral pterygoid actions.
-Most authors agree that the lateral pterygoid muscle opens the mouth (causes mandibular depression), and contra-lateral excursion.
-Especially while chewing food.
-(46)
+Most authors agree that the lateral pterygoid muscle opens the mouth (causes mandibular depression) and enables contra-lateral excursion, particularly during chewing (46).

-Another function noted in the literature for the lateral pterygoid is decreasing tension on the TMJ disc, by keeping it positioned beneath the condyle.
-Lateral pterygoid contraction creates forward pressure on the disc and the neck of the mandible.
-(47)
+Another function noted in the literature for the lateral pterygoid is decreasing tension on the TMJ disc by maintaining its position beneath the condyle.
+Lateral pterygoid contraction creates forward pressure on the disc and the neck of the mandible (47).